 - Placenta abruptio.
 The placenta usually separates from the wall of the uterus several minutes after the birth of the baby.
 But if it separates before the baby is born, the baby loses the blood and oxygen supply from the mother.

 - Infections in the mother's uterus or vagina, such as strep infections, that transfer to the baby during birth.

 Risk factors after birth

-Risk factors for developing CP just after birth or within the first 2 or 3 years of life are related to brain damage and include:
+Risk factors for developing CP just after birth or within the first 2 or 3 years of life are related to brain damage.
+They include:

-- Serious head injury from an accident or fall.
-This includes injury to a baby from shaking, throwing, or other force (shaken baby syndrome, also called intentional head injury or IHI).
+- A serious head injury from an accident or fall.
+This includes injury to a baby from shaking, throwing, or other force (shaken baby syndrome).

 - Lack of oxygen to brain tissues, such as the result of a brain tumor or a near-drowning incident.

 - Having some kinds of blood-clotting or genetic problems.